The heat kernel of the asymmetric quantum Rabi model: Abstract

 \section{Abstract}

-In this paper we give the explicit formula for the heat kernel of the asymmetric quantum Rabi model.
-The method used here is an extension of the one recently used for the computation of the heat kernel of the (symmetric) quantum Rabi model.
-In addition, we present several results derived from the heat kernel formula, including formulas for the partition function and the meromorphic continuation of the corresponding spectral zeta function.
+In this paper we derive an explicit formula for the heat kernel of the asymmetric quantum Rabi model (AQRM), a symmetry breaking generalization of the quantum Rabi model (QRM).
+The method described here is an extension of the recently developed one for the heat kernel of the QRM based on the Trotter-Kato formula.
+In particular, the method is not based on path integrals or stochastic methods.
+In addition to the heat kernel formula, we present applications including the explicit formula for the partition function and the Weyl law for the distribution of the eigenvalues obtained from the analytic continuation of the corresponding spectral zeta function.